Combined Electrolyte Panel Pathway

 • Immediate cardiac/neurological threats first.
 Severe hyperkalaemia with ECG changes (calcium), Torsades (magnesium), severe symptomatic hyponatraemia (hypertonic saline), and symptomatic hypocalcaemia (IV calcium) override metabolic sequencing.

-• Magnesium is the master electrolyte.
+• Magnesium comes first.
 Both hypokalaemia and hypocalcaemia are refractory until magnesium is replaced.

 • Then potassium (with magnesium alongside), then calcium (caution if phosphate high), then phosphate, then sodium (potassium replacement itself raises sodium).